thelittlestschnauzer/celebrityBookClubs/NOTES.md

 discover objects
 program

+CLI for Celebrity Book Clubs.

+User will type ./bin/celebrity_book_clubs

 1. Welcome the user
   - Welcome to Celebrity Book Clubs.

-2. List out the celebrity book clubs
+  - A numbered list of the Celebrity Book Clubs will populate

 	- Oprah’s Book Club
 	- RW Book Club
 	- Our Shared Shelf - Emma Watson
 	- Belletrist - Emma Roberts
-	-  between two books - Florence Welch

 3. user picks a book club
   - Which book club are you interested in?
-  - Enter a number 1-5 to find out what book they are reading this month!
+  - Enter the number for the book club to find out what book they are reading this month!

-	- they will be numbered and the user would pick the number that corresponds to the book club
-	- which book club are you interested in?
+  BOOKS have a title, author, details and url.

 4. books being read are pulled up
-	- some of the book clubs have one book per month and some of the clubs have one per week

   - Enter the number of the book you want to learn more about, or enter 'list' to see the Book Clubs again, or enter 'exit'.
 	- pick the number of the book to take the user to the url?